NickGerleman/Nimbus_Webapp/README.md

 ## Setting It Up
 Setup is pretty standard although there are certain assumptions made.
 One of which is that the application has only been tested using MRI/YARV 2.0.
 Just run `bundle install` and let it install everything.
 Note that you will probbaly want to install it without the test or production group using `bunele install --without test production`, as the test and production groups require several external dependencies.
 To get the node.js portion running, you need to install the `faye` and
 `faye-redis` packages to the faye directoy.
 This can be done by going into the directory and running `npm install faye faye-redis`.
 Additionally, you must define several environmental variables when running this in order for the respective functionality to work.
+You must also have Redis installed.
+You can use Foreman to run the entire thing.

 ###Environmental Variables